8 Best Tax Tips for Single Parents

 Child support is not taxable income.
 And if a parent paid child support, those payments are not considered deductible.

-Note that these rules will change for divorces and separations executed after Dec.
-31, 2018, as a result of Trump’s tax reform.
-For couples who divorce or separate after that date, alimony payments will not be deductible for the spouse who makes alimony payments, and they will not be included in the income of the receiving spouse.
+Additionally, as a result of Trump’s tax reform, alimony payments will not be deductible for the spouse who makes the payments, and they will not be included in the income of the receiving spouse.

 5. Claim Tax Benefits for Education